gojek/courier-go/docs/docs/sdk/SDK.md

 func (c *Client) UsePublisherMiddleware(mwf ...PublisherMiddlewareFunc)
 ```

-UsePublisherMiddleware appends a PublisherMiddlewareFunc to the chain\.
-Middleware can be used to intercept or otherwise modify\, process or skip messages\.
-They are executed in the order that they are applied to the Client\.
+UsePublisherMiddleware appends a PublisherMiddlewareFunc to the chain.
+Middleware can be used to intercept or otherwise modify, process or skip messages.
+They are executed in the order that they are applied to the Client.

 ### func \(\*Client\) [UseSubscriberMiddleware](<https://github.com/gojek/courier-go/blob/main/client_subscribe.go#L27>)